 Getting AOSP working on a device is always a big deal.
 In fact, we we mention AOSP-based ROMs quite frequently on the Portal.
 It’s vanilla Android at its finest and many users prefer it to Android that’s been flavored by OEMs.
 Now, the HTC Thunderbolt has some AOSP ICS goodness, and this time you can even use data!

 For Thunderbolt owners, data has been the big struggle with AOSP ports and, it is finally over.
 XDA Senior Member [SP]JESTER, along with some others, have released an Ice Cream Sandwich AOSP ROM with data, call signal, and MMS all working.
 This makes it the first ICS AOSP ROM on the Thunderbolt to have working data.

-Posted August 24, 2012 By: jerdog
+Posted August 24, 2012 at 01:30 pm by jerdog

 The HTC Thunderbolt was one of the first LTE devices on Verizon, but quickly faded into the background as the HTC Rezound was launched.
 HTC however stated via Facebook that the Thunderbolt would be receiving an ICS update by the end of August, along with all of the other promised devices, though we’re coming up on the end of the month, with still no official date of release.